Met Éireann and the Irish Cancer Society have teamed up to include sunburn warnings in weather forecasts.

 Skin cancer kills up to seven thousand people a year in Ireland.

-An RTÉ News report by Carole Colman broadcast on 1 May 1996.
+An RTÉ News report broadcast on 1 May 1996.
+The reporter is Carole Coleman.